rveciana/rveciana.github.io/src/pages/svelte/2024-10-30-svelte-rxjs.md

 - The function `objectValues` is the same as `Object.values`, but maintains the typing.

-Now, you almost havell you need to show an order book!
+Now, we almost have it, we can now show an order book!

 <img src="/images/svelte/svelte5-rxjs/data-input2.gif"/>

 Before that, I would like to test the observable, since in a real app, those can get very complex, specially if there are different data inputs that interact.
 Testing observables is not that straightforward, but a smart colleague did a guide for that: [Unit Testing RxJS Observables – A Practical Guide](https://weareadaptive.com/2024/01/09/unit-testing-rxjs-observables-a-practical-guide/)

-Let's test out last observable:
+Let's test the last observable:

 ```js
 const mockSubject$ = new Subject<Message>();